zsadeghi/pandora/README.md

 in the same way.

 This is to allow for multiline communication, or communication not punctuated by the newline feed character.

+## Replication

+To replicate your data with this application, set the data store to `dds`:

+    /path/to/launcher --data-store=dds

+which will internally use the in-memory data store by default, and use beacon transmission for automatic replica discovery over the local network.

+The underlying data store must support locking and reverting.

+### Replica Discovery

+Replica discovery can be achieved in one of the following three ways:

+1. Reading the list of potential replicas from a static file (which can optionally be refreshed periodically).
+This method will treat the list of replicas as potential nodes, and syncs to them when they go online.
+The format of the file dictates one replica per line, and each replica will have a URI: `schema://host:port/?options=...`; for instance a REST replica located at `192.168.1.70` listening to port `9091` and with a context path `store` will be addressed as `rest://192.168.1.70:9091/?base=store`.
+After a node goes online, it will automatically sync to the latest data from other nodes.

+2. Using a third-party node (running on any of the supported protocols) as a registry for nodes.
+Each node will register itself as it goes online, and unregisters itself as it goes offline.
+Auto-sync is also supported.

+3. Using a beacon, every node starts transmitting its specification every 5 seconds, and maintains a list of other nodes on the network internally.
+This is done via UDP.
+Your router must allow broadcasts on UDP, and all nodes must agree on the beacon port.
+This can also be used to maintain different sets of replicated data nodes which are unaware of each other's pool, since their beacon port is different.
+Nodes will also let each other know if they are being gracefully shut down.